novarchlinux/Nova/README.md

 ## Contributing

 Contributions are welcome.
 Please open an Issue or Pull Request for bug fixes, improvements, or new packages.

 ## License

 Each package retains its own license.
 NovArch-specific repository files are licensed under the MIT License.

+**Note:-** This is currently under development and not been used in official NovArch Linux.
+It will be included officially in NovArch Linux v0.2.